MicrosoftDocs/biztalk-docs/biztalk/technical-guides/test-scenario-overview.md

 - BizTalk Server was installed as per the installation guides available at [https://go.microsoft.com/fwlink/?LinkId=128383](https://go.microsoft.com/fwlink/?LinkId=128383).

 - The [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Best Practices Analyzer (BPA) tool was used to perform platform validation once the system had been configured.
-The [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] BPA is available at [https://go.microsoft.com/fwlink/?LinkId=67150](https://go.microsoft.com/fwlink/?LinkId=67150).
+The [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)](https://www.microsoft.com/download/details.aspx?id=43382).

 ## Virtualization Specifics
  A single 50 GB fixed VHD was used to host the operating system for each Hyper-V virtual machine.